ywkaras/trafficserver/doc/developer-guide/plugins/plugin-management/logging-api.en.rst

 ***********

-The logging API enables your plugin to log entries in a custom text log file that you create with the call :c:func:`TSTextLogObjectCreate`.
+The logging API enables your plugin to log entries in a custom text log file that you create with the call :cpp:func:`TSTextLogObjectCreate`.
 This log file is part of Traffic Server's logging system; by default, it is stored in the logging directory.
 Once you have created the log object, you can set log properties.